Monsanto patent victory seen as a boost for biotech investment in India

 Monsanto has also been battling a proliferation of illegal planting of its herbicide-tolerant cotton varieties.

-After a spate of unfavorable government orders and a tussle over royalty payments, Monsanto in 2016 withdrew an application seeking approval for its next generation of GM cotton seeds in India. (reut.rs/2jbDq80)
+After a spate of unfavourable government orders and a tussle over royalty payments, Monsanto in 2016 withdrew an application seeking approval for its next generation of GM cotton seeds in India. (reut.rs/2jbDq80)

 Additional reporting by Suchitra Mohanty; Editing by Richard Pullin and Susan Fenton